-Patient was referred by his dentist, seeking a specialist’s opinion and treatment in relation to fixed option of restoring missing teeth and failing dentition.
+Patient was referred by his dentist, seeking a dental specialist’s opinion and treatment in relation to fixed option of restoring missing teeth and failing dentition.
 Patient being a past model had difficulty in adapting to his current upper denture/plate.
 He also retained his lower teeth due to fear in wearing a complete lower denture, since the upper denture was unsuccessful.

 Most of the time upper plate was in the patient’s top shirt pocket, only using to chew his food, affecting his confidence in his profession.

 We have unacceptable aesthetics and function.
 It’s surprising to see how much patients can tolerate with broken down dentition.
 I guess we all are busy in our lives, looking after the family and finally when everyone is ok, it time for us.